 The UC shall be responsible for ensuring that all his subordinate units are properly informed, while his subordinate units shall have the responsibility to report developments to the UC.
 Lateral coordination is encouraged but should be minimized to avoid confusion.
+As such, all communications relative to operational and administrative matters must be directed to the Incident Commander.

-12 National Oil Pollution Operations Center Decree
+11 National Oil Pollution Operations Center Decree

-13 Oil Pollution Compensation Act of 2007
+12 Oil Pollution Compensation Act of 2007